 As dividends represent a return on the investment in the company by way of the shares owned, at the moment there is no government support available to cover loss of this type of income.

-On 31 October 2020 it was announced that the Job Retention Scheme will be extended from 1 November 2020 to April 2021.
+The Job Retention Scheme has recently been extended again from 1 May 2021 to 30 September 2021.
 More details can be found on our website.